JeremyDunn/homebridge-govee-water-detectors/README.md

 At this time Govee water leak detectors are not supported through the official public REST API.
 This plugin uses the API consumed by Govee's iPhone app.

-**I created this plugin for personal use and may make it private if necessary.**

-_The device list is filtered by SKU to only display water detectors, but don't own any other Govee devices at this time to test this._
+_The device list is filtered by SKU to only display water detectors._

 ## Installation
 1. Install Homebridge by following